HoualefAkram/5g-handover-ddqn/readme.md

 ```

 This will:
-1. Download the London OSM street map → cached to `cache/maps/` (skipped if bbox matches)
+1. Download the OSM street map for the configured area → cached to `cache/maps/` (skipped if bbox matches)
-2. Fetch real LTE/NR towers from OpenCellID → cached to `cache/towers/` (skipped if bbox matches)
+2. Download the full OpenCellID CSV database for the configured MCC, then filter LTE/NR towers within the bbox → cached to `cache/towers/` (skipped if bbox matches)
 3. Generate vehicle traffic using SUMO (netconvert → randomTrips → duarouter → simulation)

 ### 3. Run Simulation & Evaluation